-For a university, there is a particular need to block accidental or deliberate attempted access by student users, whilst for a hospital there is a need to prevent any unauthorised access into hospital systems from the centre, as well as vice versa.
+For a university, there is a particular need to block accidental or deliberate attempted access by student users, while for a hospital there is a need to prevent any unauthorised access into hospital systems from the centre, as well as vice versa.

-One method to block access in this way is by using internal firewalls between different parts of the network, but other forms of access control (e.g. domain and user group management) may be used instead of or in addition to firewalls.
+One method used to block access is building internal firewalls between different parts of the network, but other forms of access control (e.g. domain and user group management) may be used instead of or in addition to firewalls.